 Unofficial swimming locations are not frequently checked for water quality, hazards (e.g. deep water, contaminated soil), and other issues.

-Outdoor Swimming: Health Risks and Safety Tips
+Outdoor Swimming in Amsterdam: Health Risks and Safety Tips

 Swimming in open surface water, whether in approved or unapproved locations, is always at your own risk.